 MDQC reads the embedded metadata of a file or directory and compares it against a set of rules defined by the user, verifying that the technical and administrative specs of the files are correct.
 This automates and minimizes the time needed to QC large batches of digitized assets, increasing the efficiency of managing digitization projects.
 MDQC can be used on any file type supported by ExifTool and MediaInfo.
+Both ExifTool and MediaInfo will need to be installed on your system in order for MDQC to work.

 - MDQC User Guide